-Lean ground bison, meaty mushrooms and chewy farro create this hearty, satisfying twist on a comfort food classic.
+These stuffed peppers contain lean ground bison, meaty mushrooms and chewy farro to create a hearty, satisfying twist on a comfort food classic.

 We didn’t grow up eating stuffed peppers but my Middle Eastern relatives have been stuffing vegetables for years.
 My all time favorite is Lebanese Stuffed Kusa Squash but I’m also a huge fan of Stuffed Eggplant with Beef and Pine Nuts, Stuffed Cabbage Rolls and Meat Stuffed Grape Leaves.
 (Are grape leaves a vegetable?)

 Anyway, my husband recently requested stuffed peppers so I decided to create a meaty, protein-packed stuffing.
 We had ground bison on hand (my newest obsession), some leftover cooked farro and mushrooms.
 If you’ve never tried ground bison, it tastes just like ground beef (much more so than ground turkey) but it has fewer calories and less saturated fat and cholesterol per serving.

 Farro is one of my husband’s favorite ancient grains and it’s packed with protein and fiber.
 It’s much more nutritionally dense than brown rice or white rice so I decided to use it in these peppers.
 Feel free to swap with anything from bulgur wheat to quinoa to white rice to spelt!
 The goal is to simply turn whatever you have on hand into a new and delicious dish your whole family will love.

 - 4 red peppers halved & seeds and stem removed

 - 20 ounces ground bison (or beef turkey, etc.)

 - 1 teaspoon salt